Skip to main content

 Using uploaded packages

 No code changes are needed to use your private packages from within a Modelbit deployment.
-You can use both import my_package and from my_package import foo import formats with your inference function:
+They get installed into your deployment's environment just like you'd install them locally.
+That means your existing source code can continue to use the import my_package and from my_package import foo import formats with your inference function:

 from my_package import foo